Löw’s plans after a forceful and deceptive dress rehearsal

 An almost definite eleven

-Löw also said that while he is still unclear on which team will play France on June 15, he does believe that the majority of those who started the game against Latvia will be there.
+Löw also said that, although he is not yet clear on which team will play France on June 15, he does believe that the majority of those who started the game against Latvia will be there.
 Löw’s scheme, with three centrals, seems non-negotiable and everything indicates that his plan is to handle it flexibly, according to the rival.

 It is clear that against rivals such as France and Portugal the two full-backs, who against Latvia were Joshua Kimmich and Robin Gosens, will have more defensive tasks and will not be able to become the fourth and fifth striker.
 This also implies that there could be changes in terms of personnel.